haxius/apollo-juicer/README.md

 Traditionally GraphQL queries and mutations dot a modern application.
 Sometimes they are organized neatly into folders and other times they can be sporatically placed.
 When changes happen to the queries from the server-side this can result in multiple locations needing updates on the client-side.
-`apollo-juicer` attempts to recitfy this by providing a common-root in which one can derive queries.
+`apollo-juicer` attempts to rectfy this by providing a common-root in which one can derive queries.

 Traditional example:
 ```